 We remembered from our last time on the island how great the food was so we were excited to try a place we were not able to get to last time, Bread and Chocolate Vegan Bistro.
 Don't worry though if you are not following a plant-based diet like we are… there are plenty of amazing seafood and everything else you can imagine restaurants on the island!
 The whole island has filtered water and good food safety practices so it is an island you can eat on and not have to worry about illness.
 Having said that, normal food safety should still be practiced as you do back home.

 We ate a huge feast and would highly recommend this restaurant on Grand Cayman.
-Even meat eaters would enjoy it.
+Even meat-eaters would enjoy it.

 When we were on the island before, we rented a car and aside from the initial shock of driving on the “wrong” side of the road, it was a great experience.
 The people on the island are all great about looking for the tourist sticker on the rental cars and making way for you as needed and also offering help along the way so we wouldn't hesitate to rent a car again.
 This time we relied on taxis since we would only be on the island for about 5 hours.
 Each step of the way when we need to go somewhere else, we were able to have a taxi called for us.
-Right when we got off the ship there were plenty of taxi stands at the cruise ship terminal and then the boat crew called one for us.
+Right when we got off the ship there was plenty of taxies at the cruise ship terminal and then the boat crew called one for us.
 There are also guards in most shopping plazas that are also more than happy to call one for you.
 The island really comes together to make this a tourist paradise.

 After lunch, we headed back to where the ship was docked to do some exploring and shopping.